ajaykumargajula/HR-Analytics/README.md

 ||avg_training_score|	Average score in current training evaluations|
 |is_promoted|	(Target) Recommended for promotion|

-Evaluation Metric
+## Evaluation Metric
-The evaluation metric for this competition is F1 Score.
+The evaluation metric for this competition is `F1 Score`.